Honours Program FAQs

 • If you’re considering professional schools (e.g., medicine, dentistry), check the specific admission requirements.
 Some schools may prefer applicants with an Honours degree.

 • If you’re hoping an Honours degree will compensate for a weak academic record, you may want to reconsider.
 An Honours program is demanding and requires deep commitment.
 If you’re not passionate about the project or lab work, you might find it difficult to complete.
-The final stages, particularly writing and revising your dissertation, can be stressful and challenging.
+The final stages, particularly writing and revising your dissertation, can at times be tricky.
 Ensure you’re committed to seeing the project through before starting.

 While having previous lab experience can certainly help, it is not a requirement to pursue an Honours degree.
 If you are already familiar with laboratory protocols and procedures, you will be able to get started more quickly and with less of a learning curve.
 However, if you don’t have prior experience, your supervisor will likely design a project that accommodates your skill level.